 WorkSafe operational priority statistics summary

-WorkSafe Operations Directorate routinely identifies a number of priority areas across industries, which are targeted for enforcement and compliance activities in order to reduce the occurrence of work-related injuries and promote safe work practices.
+WorkSafe Operations Directorates routinely identify priority areas across industries, which are targeted for enforcement and compliance activities in order to reduce the occurrence of work-related injuries and promote safe work practices.
 The high-risk nature of the work in these areas means that they are likely to have a higher incidence of work-related injury and disease.

-Priority areas address particular occupational health and safety issues.
-Selection takes into account workers compensation claim figures, work-related fatality data collected by WorkSafe.
+Priority areas address particular occupational health and safety (OSH) issues.
+Selection takes into account workers compensation claim figures and work-related traumatic injury fatality data collected by the department.
 Claim figures may also support the assessment of the effectiveness of efforts made in a particular area.

-Claim data for lost time injuries and diseases (LTI/Ds) assist decision making when determining an overall approach.
+Claim data for lost time injuries and diseases (LTI/Ds) assist in determining an overall approach.
 This approach may incorporate one or more of the following goals from a statistical point of view:

-- reduction in duration and severity (frequency of long duration LTI/Ds)
+- reduction in duration and severity (frequency of long duration LTI/Ds);and

 - fall from heights;